dimitriloukine/git-rebase-playground/README.md

 ## Reword a commit message

 use the `reword` keyword in the todo to reword the commit message of the commit.

+## Drop a commit

+use the `drop` keyword in the todo to get rid of a commit.